passagemath/gsoc/2025/ideas-list.md

 Mentor: [Matthias Köppe](https://www.math.ucdavis.edu/~mkoeppe/)

-Skills: Solid knowledge of polyhedral geometry or/and commutative algebra, Python experience
+Required skills: Solid knowledge of polyhedral geometry or/and commutative algebra, Python experience

 Length: 90 to 350 hours

 ## Full integration of Macaulay2

+[passagemath-macaulay2](https://pypi.org/project/passagemath-macaulay2/) already provides a low-level interface to Macaulay2 dating back to the early days of Sage development.
+A GSoC project would update the interface and expose much of Macaulay2's functionality in particular in algebraic geometry on a high level of abstraction.

 Mentor: [Matthias Köppe](https://www.math.ucdavis.edu/~mkoeppe/)

+Rquired skills: Solid knowledge of Macaulay2; Python experience

 Length: 90 to 350 hours